-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - A sticky layer that surrounds the cell walls of some bacteria, protecting the cell surface and sometimes helping to glue the cell to surfaces.

 - programmed cell death involving a cascade of specific cellular events leading to death and destruction of the cell

-surface-area-to volume ratio → rope-like assemblies of fibrous polypeptides in the cytoskeleton that provide support and strength to cells; A component of the cytoskeleton that includes all filaments intermediate in size between microtubules and microfilaments.
+intermediate filament → rope-like assemblies of fibrous polypeptides in the cytoskeleton that provide support and strength to cells; A component of the cytoskeleton that includes all filaments intermediate in size between microtubules and microfilaments.

 nucleus → organelle that controls all the activities of a cell and contains hereditary material made of DNA